katharinalisalin/demo-bug-template/docs/faq/material-for-mkdocs-insiders.md

 out at any time.

 __Can you sign our NDA?__
-> Unfortunately, we cannot sign any form of NDA or vendor sheets.
-As a small team working on Material for MkDocs, we have limited resources and do not have the capability to thoroughly review and wholeheartedly sign such an agreement.
+> Unfortunately, we cannot sign any form of NDA or vendor agreements.
+As a small team working on Material for MkDocs, we have limited resources and cannot review and sign such agreement.

   [upgrade your sponsorship]: https://docs.github.com/en/billing/managing-billing-for-github-sponsors/upgrading-a-sponsorship